-When a connector is disabled it will also DROP any incoming records which won’t be stored nor processed by our platform.
-The incoming traffic will be only ingested again when the connector is enabled.
+When a connector is inactive it will also DROP any incoming records which won’t be stored nor processed by our platform.
+The incoming traffic will be only ingested again when the connector is active.
 Most of the synchronization connectors allow you to perform full fetch of objects from the 3rd party service which, depending on the connector, can backfill information about Users and Account, but some of the User Events may not be replayable that way at all.

 IMPORTANT: there are certain incoming records which may not be recoverable even if “fetch all” operation is available on some connectors

 When / Why deactivate a connector?
 Since the connector stays operational even when it is inactive, it can be helpful to deactivate it to finish or correct its setup.
 It may be important when observing invalid data being sent to, or from the 3rd party service.
 To prevent further data disruption, deactivating a connector may be the safest way to correct the configuration.
 After the connector settings are adjusted, a sample of users can be pushed to confirm the quality of data.
 The connector can then be activated again when ready.